leaalbano/ToDoList/README.md

 URL: http://localhost:8080/createTask
 JSON DATA: { "title":"Clean the bathroom", "status": "uncomplete" }

-# Instructions: Send a POST Request to the "URL" with simlar JSON Data, must  contain a title you want to name the task, and a status such as "uncomplete" or "inprogress"
+# Instructions: Send a POST Request to the "URL" with similar JSON Data, must contain a title to name the task, and a status such as "incomplete" or "inprogress"

 # Second End-Point:
 Request Type: GET
 URL: http://localhost:8080/getTasks

-# Instructions: Send a GET request to the "URL" and it will return all created tasks in the following way.
-It is an JSON Array.
+# Instructions: Send a GET request to the "URL" and it will return all created tasks in the following order.
+An JSON Array.

 Returned Data: [{"id":"655d349bd0d52073c93b5524","title":"Clean the bathroom","status":"uncomplete","createdAt":"2023-11-21T22:52:11.641Z"},{"id":"655d3584d0d52073c93b5525","title":"Clean the garage","status":"uncomplete","createdAt":"2023-11-21T22:56:04.703Z"}]